Overview

 Graduate in 3 Years

-Our unique academic model is structured on a year-round quarter system, and you graduate with your Bachelors Degree in just 12 quarters.
+Our unique academic model prepares students for the real-world pace of professional life in the industry, with a focus on hands-on projects, internships, and portfolio preparation.
+The program is structured on a year-round quarter system, and you graduate with your Bachelors Degree in just 12 quarters.
 Each quarter is 10 weeks long, with about 3 weeks of break between each quarter.
-Graduating in just three years will give you a head start on either starting your career or pursuing further education.

 Located in San Diego County